Date of Degree

 Copyright 2012 Kevin Derek Nielson

 Nielson, Kevin Derek.
-"Analysis and gyrokinetic simulation of MHD Alfvén wave interactions." dissertation, University of Iowa, 2012.
+"Analysis and gyrokinetic simulation of MHD Alfvén wave interactions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.